jgnewman/react-localstorage-tools/README.md

 // where Defaults = typeof YOUR_DEFAULTS_OBJECT
 function useStoredState<K extends keyof Defaults, V extends Defaults[K]>(
   key: K,
-): [V, (val: V) => void, VoidFunction]
+): [V, (val: V) => void]

-const [name, setName, removeName] = useStoredState('name')
+const [name, setName] = useStoredState('name')
-// string, (val: string) => void, () => void
+// [string, (val: string) => void]
 ```

 A hook providing you with quick access via context to a particular localStorage value by key.
-It returns an array containing the deserialized current value, a function for updating the value, and a function for removing the value.
-Setting or removing the value will trigger re-renders as expected such that any components depending on the localStorage context will update automatically with proper values.
+It returns an array containing the deserialized current value and a function for updating the value.
+Setting the value will trigger re-renders as expected such that any components depending on the localStorage context will update automatically with proper values.

 ### `useStoredBoolean`